AdobeDocs/experience-manager-headless-adaptive-forms.en/help/build-engaging-forms-using-core-components-and-headless-adaptive-forms-on-aem-65-forms.md

     >[!NOTE]
     >
-    > * If you get a message asking to update npm via the `npm notice Run npm nstall -g npm@9.6.0`command, ignore the message.
+    > * If you get a message asking to update `npm` through the `npm notice Run npm nstall -g npm@9.6.0`command, ignore the message.
-    > * Do not run other npm commands unless instructed in the workbook.
+    > * Unless you are instructed in the workbook, do not run other `npm` commands.

-1. Now run the following command to preview the form.
+1. Now, run the following command to preview the form.

     ```Shell